 If you love literature, there’s so much you’ll be able to see when you visit Edinburgh, even for a single day.
 Just follow this self-guided walking tour for book lovers.

 You know that when people think of Scotland’s capital city, witches and ghosts seem to come to mind more than books.
 Yet Edinburgh’s literary history is even richer and more extensive than its mythological lore.

 From Sir Walter Scott to J.K.
 Rowling, many of the world’s most influential writers have lived and worked in this city.
-Edinburgh was even designated a UNESCO City of Literature back in 2004 when UNESCO had just launched the program.
+In fact, Edinburgh was designated the first City of Literature back in 2004 when UNESCO had just launched the program.

-This one-day itinerary will take you through some of the most important landmarks of Edinburgh’s literary heritage, and give you a great introduction to the city in the process.
+This literary tour of Edinburgh in one day will take you through some of the most important landmarks of Edinburgh’s literary heritage, and give you a great introduction to the city in the process.
 In a pinch, you could even do it on a day trip to Edinburgh from London (there are some early-morning flights that will get you here in time).

 Number 17, with its iconic red door, was home to Robert Louis Stevenson from 1856-1880.
 The author lived in the house with his mother and nurse Alison Cunningham, who cared for him as he was too sickly to attend ordinary schools.